moneydance/gulpclass-extendable/README.md

-# Make a beautiful class-based gulpfiles with Typescript and Gulpclass
+# Make a beautiful class-based extendable and configurable gulpfiles with Typescript and Gulpclass

-Allows to create a gulp files in classes, each method of which can be a gulp task.
+Allows to create a gulp files in classes, these class can be extended.
+Each method of which can be a gulp task.

 ## Installation